Bruce Maples, P.E., Director of Engineering

 ~The link above is to the City of Albany Construction Standards Manual updated on 09/09/2016.
 Significant changes were made to the 6000 SERIES (Erosion Control) on 07/25/2016.
 The City of Albany Construction Standards Manual is subject to change without notice.
 Please verify with the City of Albany Engineering Department that there have been no changes made to any of the standards before using.

-NOTE: ADDITIONAL BEST MANAGEMENT PRACTICES AND CONSTRUCTION DETAILS FOR EROSION, SEDIMENT, AND POLLUTION CONTROL ARE AVAILABLE IN THE CURRENT ADDITION OF THE "MANUAL FOR EROSION & SEDIMENT CONTROL IN GEORGIA" AND FROM THE GEORGIA SOIL AND WATER CONSERVATION COMMISSION.
+NOTE: ADDITIONAL BEST MANAGEMENT PRACTICES AND CONSTRUCTION DETAILS FOR EROSION, SEDIMENT, AND POLLUTION CONTROL ARE AVAILABLE IN THE CURRENT EDITION OF THE "MANUAL FOR EROSION & SEDIMENT CONTROL IN GEORGIA" AND FROM THE GEORGIA SOIL AND WATER CONSERVATION COMMISSION.

 KENSINGTON COURT ELEVATED WATER STORAGE TANK CONSTRUCTION